zzxwill/oss/intl.en-US/Utilities/ossfs/FAQ.md

     -   For example, the result is "/lib64/libfuse.
 So.
 2 ", then you can see the version of fuse through LS-L/lib64/libfuse.
 2. How do I link ossfs to the correct version?
     -   First find the directory of libfuse with rpm-QL ossfs | grep fuse.
     -   For example, the result is "/usr/lib/libfuse.
 So.
-2 ", via fig =/usr/lib ossfs...
+2 ", use fig =/usr/lib ossfs...
 Run ossfs
 3. Can I ignore this warning?
     -   You better not see this bug.